Ensuring the Educational Stability of Students in Foster Care

 How can school districts and child welfare agencies collaborate for “best interest determination” meetings?

 If a student is entering foster care for the first time, or is changing foster care placements, a “best interest determination” meeting or conversation is necessary to determine school placement.
-A student in foster care has the right to remain in his or her school of origin if it’s determined to be in the student’s best interest to do so or he or she can enroll in the school district where the foster care placement is located.
+A student in foster care has the right to remain in their school of origin if it’s determined to be in the student’s best interest to do so, or they can enroll in the school district where the foster care placement is located.

 How can local schools and districts ensure they uphold the immediate enrollment provision for students in foster care?